TrueOsore/Eik-Lab-projects/README.md

 ## Wiring
 Both modules use the UART protocol.
 This means that the modules communicate through two wires, RX (Recieve) and TX (Transmit) pins.
 Each pin has to connect to its counterpart.
-Example: TX pin on the TF350 will connect to the RX pin on the Nucleo,
+Example: TX pin on the TF350 will connect to the RX pin on the Nucleo.

 #### Power
 Both the TEL0132 and the TF350 work on 3.3V or 5V.
 Give each one of them a GND pin too.